 A: WISER stands for the Wireless Information System for Emergency Responders.
 It is a system designed to assist emergency responders in hazardous material incidents.
 It provides a wide range of information on hazardous substances, including substance identification support, physical characteristics, human health information, and containment and suppression advice.

-A: Part of the mission of NLM is to ensure that information from NLM makes its way into the hands of people who need it.
-SIS maintains toxicology and environmental health resources.
-In reviewing potential users that could use SIS information, but may not have been using it to its fullest extent, emergency responders to chemical incidents were identified.
-It was then decided that while the TOXNET web site was an excellent resource for them, it was not accessible on scene; the solution was to provide a version that would fit in on a handheld device or portable computer.
+A: Part of the mission of NLM is to ensure that information makes its way into the hands of people who need it.
+NLM maintains toxicology and environmental health resources.
+In reviewing potential users that could use this information but may not have been using it to its fullest extent, emergency responders to chemical, radiological, and biological incidents were identified.
+While websites such as PubChem are excellent resources, they are not accessible on the scene.
+The solution was to provide decision support for these users that would fit in on a handheld device or portable computer.

-A: WISER data comes from the Hazardous Substances Data Bank (HSDB).
-HSDB is a toxicology data file on the National Library of Medicine's (NLM) Toxicology Data Network (TOXNET®).
-It contains information on human exposure, industrial hygiene, emergency handling procedures, environmental fate, regulatory requirements, and related areas.
-All data are referenced and derived from a core set of books, government documents, technical reports and selected primary journal literature.
+A: Most of WISER's core data comes from PubChem, an open chemistry database at the National Institutes of Health (NIH).
+PubChem contains information on human exposure, industrial hygiene, emergency handling procedures, environmental fate, regulatory requirements, and related areas.
+All data is referenced and derived from a core set of books, government documents, technical reports and selected primary journal literature.
 Many of the sources of data are used by emergency responders already and include:

 - DOT Emergency Response Guidebook